Tech Stocks Weigh on Markets

 Elsewhere, the Stoxx Europe 600 was down 0.1% after swinging on the latest batch of corporate earnings.

-Shares of Royal Dutch Shell gained 0.7% after the company reported a sharp increase in cash flow from operating activities.
-Deutsche Bank shares fell 6.5% after the bank beat analysts' expectations in the second quarter but said revenue fell on the year.

-Government bonds pulled back, with the yield on the 10-year U.S. Treasury note rising to 2.309%, according to Tradeweb, from 2.285% on Wednesday.
-Yields rise as bond prices fall.

-Earlier, Japan's Nikkei Stock Average gained 0.2%.
+Japan's Nikkei Stock Average gained 0.1%.
 Hong Kong's Hang Seng Index rose 0.7% to its highest close since June 2015.

 Write to Akane Otani at akane.otani@wsj.com and Georgi Kantchev at georgi.kantchev@wsj.com